 This is where the actual daily work gets committed.
 When the work is done on an issue, a pull request (PR) is opened in GitHub for the feature branch so that it can be peer reviewed (You are doing peer review, right?).
 Once that has been approved, we specifically want to perform a “squash and merge” operation.
 This squashes all the commits on that feature branch into a single commit that is merged to the release branch.
-This keeps the history on the release branches and master much cleaner.
+This keeps the history on the release branches and main much cleaner.

 Putting It Together

-When the time comes for a version to be released, then that release branch will be merged into master.
+When the time comes for a version to be released, then that release branch will be merged into main.
 This process is almost identical to merging a feature branch into a release branch.
-A PR is created in GitHub so that the changes can be reviewed and approved, and then merged into master.
+A PR is created in GitHub so that the changes can be reviewed and approved, and then merged into main.
 Here, you may want to do a “rebase and merge” instead of squash.
 Then, the history of each issue on the release branch can be preserved.
 This difference is illustrated below, where the release branch

 charlie was merged with a squash and merge on the left and a rebase and merge on the right.

-We also create a tag in Git, using the chosen semver, on the HEAD of master for each release.
+We also create a tag in Git, using the chosen semver, on the HEAD of main for each release.
 This serves a couple purposes.
 First, it makes it easy to see at a glance when each release happened and what changes were included just by looking at the Git history.
 We can also use these release tags to drive our automated release process.
 More on that in the next part of this blog post.